 • Support from Vinnova and Nordic Innovation House on site

-• Start-up meeting with review and planning of your stay on site
+• Kick-off meeting with review and planning of your stay on site

-• "Soft landing", a local office location during the time you are in Singapore
+• “Soft landing”, a local office location while you are in Singapore

 • Study visit